tomkyle/negatives-color-profiles/README.md

 echo $PROFILE_PATH
 ```

-### Available commands
+#### directory

-**Profiles location:** The `directory` parameters will output the directory whery the ICC profiles are stored in local Homebrew ecosystem:
+Show the directory where the ICC profiles are stored in local Homebrew ecosystem:

 ```bash
 $ iccprofiles directory